Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Main results

 \subsection{Discussion}

-In this subsection, we discuss our main result in the following aspect:
+In this subsection, we discuss our main result from the following perspectives:

-\paragraph{Minimax optimal rate} \cref{thm:Main} naturally recovers the minimax optimal rates of spectral algorithms that have been derived in previous works ~(see \citet{lin2018_OptimalRatesa,zhang2023_OptimalityMisspecifieda} and also the references therein).
+\paragraph{Minimax optimal rate} \cref{thm:Main} naturally recovers the minimax optimal rates of spectral algorithms that have been derived in previous works ~(see \citet{lin2018_OptimalRatesa,zhang2023_OptimalityMisspecifieda} as well as the references therein).
 Let us suppose further that $\fstar \in [\caH]^s$ as in the standard literature and $s \leq 2\tau$.
 Then, for the bias term, \cref{lem:FApproximation} shows that